-We first investigate the effect of pulse shaping when operating a single qubit.
-Single-qubit RB experiments are performed on all five qubits {using two different pulse shapes: a conventional rectangular-window pulse and a Kaiser-window pulse, as shown in Fig.~\ref{fig2} (b). {A key requirement for high-fidelity control with shaped pulses is to operate the qubits in a regime where the Rabi frequencies scale linearly with the drive amplitudes.
-To verify this, we measure the Rabi frequency $f_{\text{R}}$ as a function of drive amplitude for all five qubits and confirm linearity up to $f_{\text{R}} \sim 8$~MHz, see Fig.\ref{fig1}(h).
+We first operate each qubit individually.
+Single-qubit RB experiments are performed on all five qubits using Kaiser-window control pulses, shown in Fig.~\ref{fig2} (b).
+The Kaiser-window pulse features an excitation spectrum engineered to suppress direct MW-drive-induced qubit–qubit crosstalk from spectral leakage ~\cite{rimbach-russ_simple_2023}, which is essential for spin qubit arrays operated with a shared control line.
+A key requirement for achieving high-fidelity control with tailored pulses such as the Kaiser window is to operate the qubits in a regime where the Rabi frequency scales linearly with the drive amplitude.
+To verify this, we measure the Rabi frequency $f_{\text{R}}$ as a function of drive amplitude for all five qubits and confirm linearity up to $f_{\text{R}} \sim 8$~MHz, as shown in Fig.\ref{fig1}(h).
 Beyond 9~MHz, qubit Q$_{1}$ exhibits reduced driven coherence time $T_{2}^{\text{R}}$.
-Based on this observation and additional considerations from pulse shaping, we choose a minimal gate time of $t_{\text{g}} = 83$~ns.} The Kaiser-window pulse has an excitation spectrum designed to minimize microwave-drive-induced qubit–qubit crosstalk \cite{rimbach-russ_simple_2023}, and its amplitude is chosen so that the area under the pulse matches that of the rectangular-window pulse (Methods).
-As a result, the qubits are driven faster at the peak of the Kaiser-window pulse than during a rectangular-window pulse of the same duration.}
+Based on this observation and additional considerations from the tailored pulses, we choose a minimal gate time of $t_{\text{g}} = 83$~ns.